tomschenkenberg/totally/README.md

 ## Description

-This project is a web application built with React and TypeScript, using the Next.js framework.
-It's set up with npm for package management and uses Tailwind CSS for styling.
+This project is a web application built with React and TypeScript, using the Next.js v15 framework.
+It's set up with pnpm for package management and uses Tailwind CSS for styling.

 ### Functional Description